wmde/wikibase-rest-api-proposal/SCOPE.md

 It's likely that badges, or some way of retrieving lists of entities would be included as a separate endpoint.

+### Response links

+Many REST APIs link to endpoints around them.
+The Mediawiki core team suggested that they may also want to do this.
+It is likley that we will investigate this in the future, but for this this falls out of scope for the initial spec.

 ### UI focused modules

 The existing modules serve mainly as part of the Wikibase UI editing and display workflow and are not deemed to be used much externally.